Loosing touch with reality.

 Once the neighbor is received and speaks, the ministry plan is no longer sovereign.
 Reality takes precedence over the rendered.

-Reality becomes something we control with intellect, governance, and systems—before it is allowed to confront us.
+Rendered reality is something we control with intellect, governance, and systems—before it is ever allowed to confront us.
 Rendered reality is a world we can hold without ever having to be held.

-And once rendered reality becomes our version of what is real, everything that follows is inevitable: systems to enforce the rendering, processes to perpetuate it, dashboards to police it, and a culture that calls this operational excellence, stewardship, maturity, or the mark of serious work.
+And once a reality that we render becomes our version of what is real, everything that follows is inevitable: systems to enforce the rendering, processes to perpetuate it, dashboards to police it, and a culture that calls this operational excellence, stewardship, maturity, or the mark of serious work.

 When God-addressed reality is encountered.

-The reality that is the world is not silent, awaiting our voice.
-It exists as something already spoken into being by the Word—by the voice of God—and spoken to again, a second time, in the Incarnation of the Word—the Word made flesh, the Word taking up form and substance inside our reality.
-Meaning isn’t waiting for our frameworks to speak; creation itself comes from the Creator Word already spoken.
-And creation has been met, judged, and reconciled in the Incarnate Word.
-Reality is not neutral ground awaiting interpretation; it is a world already addressed.
+The reality that is our world is not silent, awaiting our voice.
+It exists as something already spoken into being by the Word—by the voice of God—and spoken to again, a second time, in the Incarnation of the Word—the Word made flesh, the Word taking up form and substance inside our very reality.
+Creation itself comes from the Creator Word already spoken.
+And creation has then also been met, judged, and reconciled in the Incarnate Word.
+So, reality is not neutral ground waiting for our interpretation, waiting for our frameworks before it can speak; it is a world already addressed.
 Twice.

 God did not first create stuff and then later assign meaning to it.
 God created by speaking.
 Meaning is not added after existence; meaning is woven into existence itself because creation happens through the Living, Spoken Word.

-Speech isn’t neutral.
+We know that speech isn’t neutral.
 To speak is to intend, to direct, to give form.
-Creation happens through speech (“Let there be…”).
+And creation happens through speech (“Let there be…”).
 Therefore, creation is not mute matter; it is meaning-bearing from the start.
 It comes with intention, direction, and form.
-Hence, meaning—the meaning in the reality around us—precedes our interpretation.
-We do not generate meaning out of reality; we encounter it.
-Because creation comes from the Word, it is already intelligible, not because we necessarily understand it, but because the Living Word has already addressed it.
-Address does not merely precede meaning; this address is what constitutes meaning.
+Hence, meaning—the meaning already inside the reality around us—precedes our interpretation.
+We do not generate meaning out of a reality; we encounter it in a reality.
+Because creation comes from the Spoken Word, it is already intelligible, not because we necessarily understand it, but because the Living Word has already addressed it.
+This address is what constitutes meaning.

 Reality is not first data.
 It is first gift.3 Not first a problem-space, but a field of meaning held together in Christ.
 Not first raw material for our models, but a world addressed by God—and therefore capable of addressing us.

-Because we are dealing with reality addressed by God, the movement is not from chaos to clarity by our methods.
+Because we are dealing with reality addressed by God, the movement is not from chaos to clarity by our methods and models.
 The movement is from God’s giving to our receiving.

 The decisive difference between rendered reality and encountered reality.

-Things that can be rendered are things that we then manage.
+Things that we can render into existence are things we can then manage.
 But things that confront us must be answered.

-Rendered reality is reality secured by our conceptual abstractions, our models, and our frameworks.
+Our rendered realities are realities secured by our conceptual abstractions, our models, and our frameworks.
 It is a world made understandable on our terms.
-But reality addressed by God and encountered by us is understood on His terms.
-God-addressed reality can only be known by receiving it, not through mastering it.
+But a reality addressed by God and encountered by us is understood on His terms.
+A God-addressed reality can only be known by receiving it, not through mastering it.
 Rendered reality—reality as we render it—says reality is what fits our system.
 Addressed reality—reality addressed by God and encountered by us—says reality is what Christ has already spoken it to be.

 Rendered reality requires managers and administrators of a world we make—a world we coerce, through management and administration, into our conceptual model.
 Such a world forms people who stand over the world, who organize, systematize, optimize, and control reality we first conceptually secure, and then govern from a distance to enforce its conformity.